 Shea Melt and Pour Base - (5% naturally crushed shea butter added) This is a white soap base with added shea butter.
 It gives off a creamy lather while promoting moisture and softening.
-Some even believe that shea butter has healing properties.

 *Please Note: New Soy-Free Formulation (Updated February 2014)